Wowan, Queensland: History

 Wowan takes its name from the Wowan railway station, which in turn was named from the Aboriginal word for Australian brush-turkey.
 Deeford was originally known as Dundee, but was renamed Deeford on 6 November 1913 by the Queensland Surveyor-General.

 Dundee Provisional School opened on 1 June 1900.
 It closed in 1904 but reopened in 1905.
 On 1 January 1909 it became Dundee State School.
 It closed in 1911.

 The Dawson Valley railway line was built from 1910 and by 1912 its first stage of construction had reached the area, terminating at the Wowan railway station (23.9057°S 150.1980°E) on 16 October 1912.

 In 1912, two schools opened.
 One was Dundee Camp Provisional School (in the area that became the town of Wowan), presumably to provide education to the children of the railway workers living in the camp during the construction of the railway.
 The other was Dundee State School (in what is now Deeford).
 In 1915 Dundee Camp Provisional School was renamed Wowan Provisional School and on 1 May 1916 became Wowan State School.
 In 1917 Dundee State School was renamed Deeford State School.
 Deeford State School closed in 1941.

-Woman was settled in 1912.
+Wowan was settled in 1912.
 The butter factory opened on 1 April 1919; it was operated by the Dawson Valley Co-operative Company.

-The second stage of the Dawon Valley railway line opened on 2 February 1915 and extended the line from the town of Wowan via other stations within the locality:
+The second stage of the Dawson Valley railway line opened on 2 February 1915 and extended the line from the town of Wowan via other stations within the locality: